PureZC Community Rules and Guidelines

 Upon receiving the appeal, the staff team will carefully read and consider it while reviewing the initial situation that led to the staff action being taken.
 You should receive a PM (private message) confirming that we are considering your appeal, and then another PM within a few days indicating our final decision on the matter.
 The final decision will always be reached after significant deliberations by the staff team to ensure we are making the best decision for the community.

 Ban appeals for indefinite bans will be reviewed and considered on a case-by-case basis, with the final decision for lifting the ban based on the contents of the ban appeal itself, the duration of the ban thus far, and our confidence that the banned member submitting the appeal has undergone the necessary self-reflection and improvement to merit being allowed to participate in the community again.
 Note that lifting an indefinite ban requires a near-unanimous vote from the staff team and is not based on a simple majority consensus.
 Ban appeals for permanent bans will generally not be considered and will be denied immediately upon receipt.

 Reporting Posts and Content

-While the staff will keep everything in the private conversation confidential, you should still carefully consider whether you want the staff to become involved with an existing private conversation in a staff capacity or not.
-Once it is reported, almost everything within the private conversation can potentially be subjected to the rules similar to a normal thread.
-However, don't let this discourage you from reporting things if there is a serious issue you want the staff to help out with.
+If you are reporting a PM (private message), please keep in mind that you are also sending a conversation invite to the staff.
+This means that staff members capable of viewing the report can enter the conversation if they find it necessary to obtain context and they will be listed as conversation participants.
+This is almost the equivalent of clicking on Add under Invite Participants and adding some staff members from there.
+While the staff will keep everything in the PM confidential, you should still carefully consider whether you want the staff to become involved with an existing PM in a staff capacity or not.
+Once it is reported, almost everything within the private conversation can potentially be subjected to the rules and guidelines, similar to a normal thread.
+However, do not let this discourage you from reporting things if there is a serious issue you want the staff to assist you with.